Marwahamada22/Mobile-and-User-Behavior-Analysis/README.md

 As someone deeply fascinated by data-driven insights and user behavior, I embarked on an exciting project to analyze a dataset focused on mobile device usage.
 This project allowed me to explore various facets of smartphone interaction, offering insights that could be valuable for product development, digital well-being, and behavioral analysis.
 I’m excited to share the details of my work in this post!

-# Project Overview: In this project, I analyzed a rich dataset on mobile usage patterns, which includes information on users’ daily app usage time, screen-on duration, battery consumption, and data usage.
+ Project Overview:.
+In this project, I analyzed a rich dataset on mobile usage patterns, which includes information on users’ daily app usage time, screen-on duration, battery consumption, and data usage.
 With a sample of 700 users, each record is classified into one of five user behavior categories, ranging from light to heavy usage.
-This project was designed to understand how people interact with their devices, examining factors like app engagement and battery management.
+This project was designed to understand how people interact with their devices, examining factors like app engagement and battery management

 # Tools and Technologies Used: